ValveSoftware/steam-audio/fmod/doc/guide.rst

         4. Check **Pathing**.

         You can control many aspects of the baking process, as well as the run-time path finding algorithm.
 For more information, refer to the Steam Audio Unity integration documentation.

+    .. group-tab:: Unreal Engine

+        1. Make sure that pathing information is baked for one or more probe batches in your scene.
+For more information, refer to the Steam Audio Unreal Engine integration documentation.
+        2. Select the actor containing the FMOD Audio component.
+        3. Make sure a Steam Audio Source component is attached to it.
+        4. Check **Simulate Pathing**.

+        You can control many aspects of the baking process, as well as the run-time path finding algorithm.
+For more information, refer to the Steam Audio Unreal Engine integration documentation.

     .. group-tab:: C++